Sakth1/EzyBGRemover/README.md

 For single-file processing, the output is saved in the current working directory.

-### Folder
+### Folder Output

+Command:

 ```powershell
 python main.py "C:\Images\ProductShots"
 ```

-For folder input, the script:

-1. Creates a new output folder using the `_no_bg` suffix.
+For folder input, the script creates a sibling output folder with `_no_bg` appended and processes supported images recursively.
-2. Processes supported images inside the folder.
-3. Recurses into nested folders.
-4. Saves each result as a PNG file.

 Example input: